BandoKal/code-challenge/README.md

 ### Tasks:

 1. Create the models for a patient and a lab test.
-  a.
-For Patient, you should include common attributes that you'd find for a patient such as name, DOB, gender, etc.
+  * For Patient, you should include common attributes that you'd find for a patient such as name, DOB, gender, etc.
-  b.
-For the Lab Results, you should include common attributes that you'd find in a lab result such as type, result, time of test, entered time, etc.
+  * For the Lab Results, you should include common attributes that you'd find in a lab result such as type, result, time of test, entered time, etc.
 2. Create the API endpoints for the CRUD operations listed in the user stories above.
 3. Using an in-memory cache, create the logic that supports the crud operations in the user stories above.